caasted/sphere_games/ros_comms/README.md

 Exposes basic Sphero interface as a ROS node, allowing control via rospy.

 ## Installation
-Connect to your Sphero SPRK+ via Bluetooth.
-Modify line 7 of "sphero_command.js" to match the Bluetooth device ID of your own Sphero SPRK+.
+Connect to your Sphero SPRK+ via Bluetooth, then modify line 7 of "sphero_command.js" to match the Bluetooth device ID of your own Sphero SPRK+.

 Install Node.JS, Sphero.JS, and rosnodejs:
 ```